 However since most laptops start from around £300, the only solution is buying the laptop on finance and UK catalogues do this best.
 Credit does not mean that it is free because you will have to pay for it eventually, it simply means you won’t have to pay a large amount up front.
 With almost all the catalogues, pay monthly laptop deals come with an option to spread the cost after the initial credit period just in case you find you can’t pay the full amount within the agreed period.

-There are many catalogues in the UK which will offer laptops on credit such as K & CO, Argos, Julipa, Lookagain, Littlewoods, and The Brilliant Gift Shop among others.
+There are many catalogues in the UK which will offer laptops on credit such as K & CO, Argos, Lookagain, and Littlewoods among others.
 A high number of the catalogues will have different terms but it is common in almost all of them to have pay monthly or pay weekly on laptop deals where you have a 12 months interest free payment period.
 You will have to open an account with the store or catalogue, however, the process is simple and only takes a credit check plus a simple application process which won’t take long at all.

 Sometimes when times are tough, you could have bad credit and you may find that getting accepted for a finance plan is a little difficult.
 Luckily, some catalogues are more lenient than others when it comes to their credit checks, however, you are likely to be charged a higher interest rate.

 It is a mammoth task to think of saving up for a laptop because other things usually keep cropping up.
 In this case, buying a laptop on finance remains a highly viable solution.